Beating the CTC Tapering Trap through your career

 Say you are a Software Engineer with 6 years of experience in one of the skills in high-demand such as Java, Full-Stack, Cloud Engineering, Data Engineering, and DevOps are some of the possibilities.

 You are shown the following graph.
 The y-axis figures are Indian Rupees in Lacs per Annum (LPA) or 0.1 Million.
 The figures are indicative.
 I have tried a couple of renowned salary information portals and they are heavily inaccurate.
-This data is from Teksands recruitment data from the representation population and is nearer to reality.
+We are a Hiring Service company and mentioned below is our recruitment data which is from the representation population and is nearer to reality.

 The Tapering Trap